unoplatform/uno.extensions/doc/Reference/Markup/GettingStarted.md

 ## Using the Markup Extensions

 A fundamental premise of the Uno.Extensions.Markup library is that it should be easy to use with extensions that are generally discoverable.
-Extensions exist within the namespace of the type they are generated for with the explicit exception of types in the `Microsoft.UI.Xaml.Controls.Primitives` namespace which instead are generated in the `Microsoft.UI.Xaml.Controls` namespace.
+For this reason, the markup extensions exist within the namespace of the type they are generated for with the explicit exception of types in the `Microsoft.UI.Xaml.Controls.Primitives` namespace which instead are generated in the `Microsoft.UI.Xaml.Controls` namespace.
 Extensions are generated generically for all types that are not sealed in an effort to reduce the number of extensions that are required for each class.
 Getting started couldn't be easier!

 ```cs
 new TextBlock()